Azure/iot-operations-sdks/doc/components.md

 ### Command executor

 The executor will execute the command and request payload, and send back a response to the invoker.
-There is typically a single invoker for executor for each command type, however the usage of share subscriptions can allow for multiple executors to be present, however each invocation will still only be executed one time (the MQTT Broker is responsible for assigning the executor to each command instance).
+There is typically a single invoker per executor for each command type, however the usage of share subscriptions can allow for multiple executors to be present, however each invocation will still only be executed one time (the MQTT Broker is responsible for assigning the executor to each command instance).

 ## Serializers